Koitere/monster-stats/README.md

 ## Change Log

+### Version 1.2.1
+- Added function
+  - Added flat armour stat for display
+  - No longer add 'Stats' menu option for NPCs with no stats available
+  - Added ability to view tooltips while sailing

 ### Version 1.2.0
 - Improved functionalityL
   - Added displaying of maximum hits for monsters in the database